How Does Hibiscus Tea Lower Blood Pressure?

 How to Incorporate Hibiscus Tea into Your Routine:

-Adding hibiscus tea to your daily routine is simple and enjoyable.
+Adding hibiscus tea to your daily routine is a simple and enjoyable process.
 Start by brewing the tea using dried hibiscus petals or pre-packaged tea bags.
 Steep it in hot water for around 5-10 minutes, then strain and enjoy.
 You can consume it hot or cold, and it can be sweetened with honey or other natural sweeteners if desired.
 Aim for 2-3 cups per day for optimal benefits.

 Precautions and Side Effects: